 2Leaf Press is making its mark as a small press with big ideas!
-We have three series under our imprint: 2LP Translations, Introducing cross-cultural literary works through translations; the Nuyorican World Series, showcasing established and emerging all-stars from the Puerto Rican Diaspora; and 2LP Classics, the reissuance of out-of-print books relevant to our broader mission.
+We have four series under our imprint: 2LP Explorations in Diversity, a series that examines the past, present and future of diversity and inclusivity in America; 2LP Translations, introducing cross-cultural literary works through translations; the Nuyorican World Series, showcasing established and emerging all-stars from the Puerto Rican Diaspora; and 2LP Classics, the reissuance of out-of-print books relevant to our broader mission.